-We use derivatives to manage asset and liability positions and market risk exposure in accordance with market risk management policies and limits that are approved by our Board of Directors.
-The majority of our derivatives utilized to manage the Company's market risk exposure are interest rate and foreign currency swaps.
+We use derivatives to manage asset and liability positions and market risk exposures in accordance with market risk management policies and limits that are approved by our Board of Directors.
+The majority of our derivatives utilized to manage the Company's market risk exposures are interest rate and foreign currency swaps.
 In addition, we may use other derivative instruments, including caps, floors, options, futures and forward contracts, to manage our market risks.

-In addition to the Company's market risk exposure noted above, we also offer interest rate, commodity, foreign currency derivatives and other contracts as an accommodation to our customers within our Commercial Banking business.
+In addition to using derivatives to manage our market risk exposures as noted above, we also offer interest rate, commodity, foreign currency derivatives and other contracts as an accommodation to our customers within our Commercial Banking business.
 We enter into these derivatives with our customers primarily to help them manage their interest rate risks, hedge their energy and other commodities exposures, and manage foreign currency fluctuations.
-We then enter into derivative contracts with counterparties to economically hedge substantially all of our subsequent exposures.
+We offset the majority of the market risk exposure of our customer accommodation derivatives through derivative transactions with other counterparties.